MicrosoftDocs/architecture-center/docs/example-scenario/apps/sap-production-content.md

 <!-- cSpell:ignore DharmeshBhagat HANA -->

-This reference architecture shows a set of proven practices for running SAP NetWeaver with Oracle database in Azure, with high availability.
+This reference architecture shows a set of proven practices for running SAP NetWeaver with Oracle Database in Azure, with high availability.
 The architecture principles are OS agnostic, however unless otherwise specified it is assumed to be based on Linux.

 The first diagram shows a reference architecture for SAP on Oracle in Azure utilizing Availability Sets.